Learn about different types of scams and fraud, including phishing, card fraud and identity theft, so you can keep yourself safe.

 Anyone can fall victim to a scam.
 Scammers are clever, they target people of any gender or age, and it doesn’t matter how much money you have.
 It’s important to stay up-to-date with the types of scams and how scammers can target you.

-You receive an automated call saying it’s from your bank or credit card provider’s fraud team.
-You’re asked for personal details or to provide remote access to your mobile, device or computer.
+You receive an automated call saying it’s from your bank or credit card provider’s fraud team and they say they’re calling about a suspicious transaction on your account.
+You’re asked to press ‘1’ to speak to the fraud team and when you’re transferred, you’re asked for personal details or to provide remote access to your mobile, device or computer.

 Catch the hackers scam

 A caller tells you that your computer has been hacked and they need your help to catch the hackers.
 They ask you to send money overseas or to download an application that will give them remote access your mobile, device or computer.